Biotech-Ariel/Biotech-Ariel/README.md

 *   🌍  I'm based in México
 *   🖥️  See my portfolio at [DS_Projects](https://github.com/Biotech-Ariel?tab=repositories)
 *   ✉️  You can contact me at [a.mendozalab@gmail.com](mailto:a.mendozalab@gmail.com)
-*   🧠  Keep learning and focused on Machine Learning and LLM.
+*   🧠  Keep learning and focused on Machine Learning and LLMs.
 *   🤝  I'm open to collaborating on Projects